We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 This volunteer-based platform works with therapists willing to offer their services pro bono or for a very low cost.
 When you sign up, you fill out a questionnaire that asks what state you reside in and how much you’re willing to pay for your session (from $0 to $50).

-iPrevail not only gives you access to therapists, but to support groups of users going through similar situations as you, all while remaining completely anonymous.
+This service not only gives you access to therapists, but also to support groups of users going through similar situations as you, all while remaining completely anonymous.

-What really makes iPrevail stand out is that they have on-demand lessons about how the mind works to help users understand their thoughts, behaviors, and emotions, and to help them refocus and find inner peace and purpose.
+What really makes iPrevail stand out is that the service has on-demand lessons about how the mind works to help users understand their thoughts, behaviors, and emotions, and to help them refocus and find inner peace and purpose.

 For people who don’t feel comfortable committing to a therapist just yet, Bliss offers eight free sessions that you can complete on your own.
 Bliss teaches you how to monitor your moods, manage situations, and improve your mental health with different techniques.

-You can complete the lessons at any time, so if you’re a busy parent or are juggling responsibilities and only get a break before bed, it can be doable.
+You can complete the lessons at any time, so if you’re a busy parent or juggle responsibilities and only get a break before bed, it can be doable.